Evalle/tail/README.md

-Warning: this 'project' was written Just for fun - there is no practical usage of these utilities.
+Warning: this project was written Just for fun - there is no practical usage of these utilities.

 1) tail.py - python implementaion of tail linux utility